Divorce in the Netherlands

 - Only one of the spouses is of Dutch Nationality, but neither party now lives in The Netherlands.

 The Dutch courts always have jurisdiction if both spouses are of Dutch nationality.

 Just because the Dutch courts have jurisdiction to hear the divorce petition itself doesn’t automatically mean that the court can decide on all matters regarding the divorce.
 For example, any custody measures regarding children can only be granted in the country where the children have their permanent residence.
-If your children are living outside the Dutch jurisdiction, then separate proceedings must be initiated in their country of residence.
+If your children are living outside the Netherlands, then separate proceedings must be initiated in their country of residence.

 In general, the Dutch courts will try and decide on the divorce while respecting and, if possible, applying foreign law.
 This may require parties to submit legal opinions on foreign law.
 The court can also apply for independent expert advice.